Phillip Adams, Artistic Director

 Executive Director, Infrastructure and Utilities, Commonwealth Bank of Australia

 At Commonwealth Bank, Randal is responsible for providing clients with strategic advice and customised financial solutions.
 Infrastructure and Utilities is a major part of the Institutional Banking and Markets division of the Commonwealth Bank, which delivers financial and risk management services for major corporate and government clients, as well as institutional investors.
 Over more than 20 years, Randal has developed deep experience in financing major infrastructure, utilities, energy, and natural resources businesses across Australia, Europe, the UK, and North America.
 Outside of work, Randal is passionate about history, social justice, creative arts, and is a keen follower of sports including tennis and Aussie rules football.
 Randal holds Bachelor of Economics and Master of Applied Finance qualifications and is a Fellow of Finsia.

 Finance and Governance Subcommittee

-Emily Westmore (Chair), Aimee Dixon (Treasurer), Kristy Ayre (Executive Producer), Randal Patterson (Board Observer)
+Emily Westmore (Chair), Aimee Dixon (Treasurer), Veronica Bolzon (Executive Director), Randal Patterson (Board Member)

-Nicola Stein (Chair, Director THIS IS NO FANTASY), Serena Bentley (Curator, Australian Centre for the Moving Image), Matthew Bird (Senior Lecturer, Monash Art Design and Architecture and Architect), Gregory Lorenzutti (Independent Artist), Rebecca Jensen (Independent Artist), Briony Galligan (Independent Artist), Phillip Adams (Artistic Director), Kristy Ayre (Executive Producer)
+Nicola Stein (Chair, Director THIS IS NO FANTASY), Serena Bentley (Curator, Australian Centre for the Moving Image), Matthew Bird (Senior Lecturer, Monash Art Design and Architecture and Architect), Gregory Lorenzutti (Independent Artist), Rebecca Jensen (Independent Artist), Briony Galligan (Independent Artist), Phillip Adams (Artistic Director), Veronica Bolzon (Executive Director)